crismaproject/pilot-e-application/README.md

             name="isEditing"
             type="text"
             label="Is in editing mode"
-            description="Event that is issued on varous occasions, see input endpoints" friendcode="boolean"/>
+            description="Event that is issued on various occasions, see input endpoints" friendcode="boolean"/>
+        <OutputEndpoint
+            name="getWorldstateName"
+            type="text"
+            label="Get the new name of the worldstate" description="Event that is issued if the editing mode is actually entered (setEditing=true), see setEditing input endpoint"
+            friendcode="string"/>
+        <OutputEndpoint
+            name="getWorldstateDesc"
+            type="text"
+            label="Get the new description of the worldstate" description="Event that is issued if the editing mode is actually entered (setEditing=true), see setEditing input endpoint"
+            friendcode="string"/>
     </Platform.Wiring>
 ```